 We review health and safety legislation regularly to ensure our processes are accurate and up-to-date.
 Our Health and Safety Policy and Health and Safety Statement detail how we do this.

 An accident is when something happens that results in someone getting hurt.
-This could be someone tripping over some loose carpet and spraining their ankle, or cutting themselves while preparing food.
+An example could be someone tripping over some loose carpet in a venue and spraining their ankle.

 - Download an accident report form